GYX22233/GYX22233.github.io/_pages/about.md

 ## Education & Work Experience
-• **Assistant Professor** in Nanjing University of Posts and Telecommunications (NJUPT), Nanjing, China, Since 2025
+• **Associate Professor** in Nanjing University of Posts and Telecommunications (NJUPT), Nanjing, China, Since 2025
 • **Ph.D.** in University of Science and Technology of China (USTC), Hefei, China, 2025
 • **B.S.** in Dalian University of Technology (DLUT), Dalian, China, 2020